albertofernandezvillan/ml-dl-cv-references/README.md

 * 130 Machine Learning Projects Solved and Explained: https://medium.com/the-innovation/130-machine-learning-projects-solved-and-explained-605d188fb392
 * **ML-ProjectYard**.
 This repo consists of multiple machine learning based projects with frontend.
 This is the one stop open-source destination for all the projects based on Machine Learning, Deep Learning, NLP,Computer Vision and everything includes frontend and backend!. https://github.com/ashishsahu1/ML-ProjectYard

+## Feature selection
+* **featurewiz**.
+Use advanced feature engineering strategies and select the best features from your data set fast with a single line of code.
+Featurewiz is a new python library for creating and selecting the best features in your data set fast!.  https://github.com/AutoViML/featurewiz
+   * Example: Automate your Feature Selection Workflow in one line of Python code. https://towardsdatascience.com/automate-your-feature-selection-workflow-in-one-line-of-python-code-3d4f23b7e2c4

 ## Machine learning EDA
 ### Some examples: